-We incorporate a non-blocking open UDP standard of communication between robots that is currently being developed by the FUmanoids under a grant from the RoboCup federation.
+We incorporate a non-blocking open UDP standard of communication between robots that is developed by the FUmanoids team under a grant from the RoboCup federation.
 This allows the bots to reliably transmit information about their current location and orientation relative to the global coordinate frame, observations made relative to the robot's local frame, the role in the team including confidence in those values and much more.

 Fig. 2.
-SimSpark based simulation of DARwIn-OPs in a kid-size field.
+Simulation of a team of DARwIn-OPs in a kid-size field, implemented on the RoboCup soccer simulator

-This will make communication between players of different teams standardised, therefore allowing them to communicate and participate in mixed teams, which would open the way to new research directions of interest to our group and could support the growth of the hardware league to large teams with high level play.
+This makes communication between players of different teams standardised, therefore allowing them to communicate and participate in mixed teams, which opens the way to new research directions of interest to our group and could support the growth of the hardware league to large teams with high level play.
+We have successfully played several of these mixed games, most recently in friendly games at the November 2014 RoHOW event in Hamburg, where our robots played side by side with some of the Hamburg BitBots.